Infant development is most often divided into the following areas:

 Breast-fed infants will feed about every 2 hours.
 Formula-fed infants should be able to go 3 hours between feedings.
 During periods of rapid growth, they may feed more often.

-You do not need to give a baby water.
+You do not need to give water to a baby.
 In fact, it could be dangerous.
 An infant who is drinking enough will produce 6 to 8 wet diapers in a 24-hour period.
 Teaching the infant to suck a pacifier or their own thumb provides comfort between feedings.

 Safety is very important for infants.
 Base safety measures on the child's developmental stage.
 For example, around age 4 to 6 months, the infant may begin to roll over.
 Therefore, be very careful while the baby is on the changing table.